MicrosoftDocs/fabric-docs/docs/data-engineering/load-data-lakehouse.md

 - Uploading files from your computer.
 - Copying and merging multiple tables from other Lakehouses into a new delta table.

-## Different ways to land data in Lakehouse
+## Different ways to load data in Lakehouse

 For Private Preview, there are a few ways you can get data into a Lakehouse: